Rabbi Sally J. Priesand

 As Honorary President of CCJ, Rabbi Priesand brings pioneering leadership, mentorship, and clarity of purpose which will help guide CCJ to attract, educate, and inspire the diverse range of exceptional rabbinic leaders essential to a flourishing Jewish future in North America.

-After being ordained at Hebrew Union College-Jewish Institute of Religion in Cincinnati, she served as Assistant Rabbi at Stephen Free Wise Synagogue in New York City, Rabbi at Temple Beth El in Elizabeth, New Jersey, and for 25 years as Rabbi of Monmouth Reform Temple in Tinton Falls, New Jersey until she retired in 2006, becoming Rabbi Emerita.
+After being ordained at Hebrew Union College-Jewish Institute of Religion in Cincinnati, she served as Assistant, then Associate, Rabbi at Stephen Wise Free Synagogue in New York City, Rabbi at Temple Beth El in Elizabeth, New Jersey, and for 25 years as Rabbi of Monmouth Reform Temple in Tinton Falls, New Jersey until she retired in 2006, becoming Rabbi Emerita.

 Let’s talk